OWASP/www-project-threat-dragon/docs-2/usage/config/local.md

 - `NODE_ENV='development'`

-Application port number - this defaults to 3000, and it can be mapped to another port when running the docker command.
+Application port number: this defaults to 3000 and can be mapped to another port when running the docker command.
 So leave the port at 3000 by not defining it, and then map it to port 8080 using docker.

-Server API protocol - this would be set to HTTPS in production, but during development define it as HTTP.
+Server API protocol: this would be set to HTTPS in production, but as we are in development mode define it as HTTP.

 - `SERVER_API_PROTOCOL='http'`